truenas/documentation/content/CORE/Storage/Pools/StorageEncryption.md

 ![StoragePoolsDatasetUnlockOptions](/images/CORE/12.0/StoragePoolsDatasetUnlockOptions.png "Dataset Unlock Options")

 Enter the passphrase and click **Submit**.
-To unlock child datasets check the *Unlock Children* box.
-Child datasets that inherited the encryption settings of the parent will unlock when parent is unlocked.
+To unlock child datasets, set the *Unlock Children* box.
+Child datasets that inherited the encryption settings of the parent unlock when parent unlocks.
 Child datasets that have a different passphrase from the parent can be unlocked at the same time by entering their passphrase.

 Confirm unlocking the datasets and wait for a dialog to confirm the unlock is successful.